P - Z

 free from the influence of clergy.

 I don't think we're here for anything,

 we're just products of evolution.
 You can say 'Gee, your life must be pretty

 bleak if you don't think there's a purpose' but I'm anticipating a good

-anything, no physics, no biology. . . .
-I wanted to understand.
+have to understand anything, no physics, no biology. . . .
+I wanted to

-his point of view as a Southern Baptist . . . and neither can listen to
+arguments for his point of view as a Southern Baptist . . . and neither

-make no comparisons between right and wrong stars, nor between well and
+at night, we make no comparisons between right and wrong stars, nor between

 Evelyn Waugh (1903-1966) ~ English novelist

 It is a curious thing that every creed promises a paradise